seam-xyz/Miniapp-Builder/README.md

 - The `renderEditModal` function renders what goes inside the edit modal, which is typically a form for the user to add their customization options into.
 It also has a `done` function, which will call with the finished model.
 - The `renderErrorState` function, which is shown whenever there is an error.

+### Icons

 Lastly, don't forget to add your **icon** to `types.tsx`!
 This is the icon that will show when the user is browsing the block list inside the Seam editor.

+The best way to find an icon is to use [Google's icons here](https://fonts.google.com/icons), search for the one you want, and download it as a PNG.
+Then add it to the `blockIcons` folder.

 ### Saving and Accessing data